turbotas/AIMultiChat/README.md

    python -m venv venv
    source venv/bin/activate  # or venv\Scripts\activate on Windows etc
-   pip install -r requirements.txt copy .env.dist to .env and edit settings as required, in particulaar chatGPT API key will be needed to add any agents to chats. python app.py
+   pip install -r requirements.txt copy .env.dist to .env and edit settings as required, in particular chatGPT API key will be needed to add any agents to chats. python app.py

    The app will now be running on http://localhost:5000/